 I am walking near the Grand Palace and a smoothly dressed Thai guy walks up to me and says “Going Grand Palace?
 Sorry Grand Palace closed” and while I keep on walking “But my friend can bring you with Tuk Tuk to other temple” and while I still keep on walking I point out a government sign “Grand Palace is daily open from … “ and just smile back at the guy.
 Just like once I was just watching this game being played at Charoen Krung Road near my hotel.
-To help the tourist I told them not to believe the Thai guys (whatever the had told).
+To help the tourist I told them not to believe the Thai guys (whatever they had told).
 Once the tourists were gone I suddenly was surrounded by 4 Thai guys that were not so happy “Why you that?” and I told them that they are pulling a scam.
-Then “We try to make money, just like you”.
-So I asked them to do it in a better and for honest way without lying & cheating.
+Then “We just try to make money”.
+So I asked them to do it in a better and honest way without lying & cheating.
 Luckily at that moment my driver was passing and I walked with him to my hotel.

 The Tuk Tuk driver and Gems StoneOnce I agreed to a Tuk Tuk driver to drive me around to bring me to shops where he would get money for gasoline even if I would not buy anything.
 One of the stops was a gem-stone shop.
 It was a rare opportunity, today was the 1 day of the year that the government tried to promote the gem-stones and I did not have to pay tax.
 Hahaha yes right, in that way you can not claim tax-refund also.
 And in that way you never find out you paid to much.
 I was shown the way of trade of the gem-stones and how they are cut and how to see the difference between real and fake or between good and bad stones.
-Then of course I was taken to a upstairs room where I was offered to buy stones ranging from 500us$ to 6000u$.
+Then of course I was taken to an upstairs room where I was offered to buy stones ranging from 500us$ to 6.000u$.
 Hahaha do they think I have that much money with me?
 Needless to say my Tuk Tuk driver was gone when I left the shop.

-Changing money on the street, can be a nice trick also.
-I changed 100us$ for Indonesian roepia and was given my bundle of money.
-While I started to count the money the guy realized I would be missing some money and suddenly he came up with a extra bundle of money.
+Changing moneyChanging money on the street, can be a nice trick also.
+I once changed 100us$ and was given my bundle of money.
+While I started to count the money the guy realized I would be missing some money and suddenly he came up with an extra bundle of money.

-I arrived at the bus station and asked a Tuk Tuk driver to bring me to my hotel.
+The Tuk Tuk driver and your hotelI arrived at the bus station and asked a Tuk Tuk driver to bring me to my hotel.
 “Sorry closed”.
 Really?
 “But I know another good hotel” ….
 While driving to his hotel I knew we would be passing my hotel also.
 So halfway I said “Please stop” what he did while realizing that I would go to my hotel.
 Suddenly he wanted more money.
 “Why?
 Because you not get your commission now?
-Sorry you problem”
+Sorry your problem”